jank-lang/jank-lang.org/resources/src/blog/2026-03-06-great-start.md

     (cpp/++ i)
     (recur (cpp/++ i))))]
 ```

+There's more work to be done to automatically use unboxed values and use native
+operators, when possible.
+For now it's opt-in only.

 ## Unsafe casting
 jank had the equivalent of C++'s `static_cast`, in the form of `cpp/cast`.